Are you a Maker?

 Have you heard of the "Maker" movement?
 Regular people are using readily available tools and technology to make extraordinary things.
 Join fellow teachers, designers, and technologists as we explore the Maker movement in the context of teaching online!

 Enjoy a day full of interactive and engaging discussions focused on the needs of faculty teaching online.
 Whether you are a seasoned online veteran or just interested in learning more, this free event for downtown and AMC faculty and staff is the place to be this spring.

-Distinguished Professor of Computing and Management and
+Distinguished Professor of Computing and Professor of Management

 Richard is an author of over 100 articles, books, and patents, he has held academic positions at Purdue University, the University of Wisconsin, and the University of Padua.
 He directed the Computer and Computation Research Division of the National Science Foundation and was Hewlett-Packard's first Chief Technology Officer.
 He is the 2013 Lumina Foundation Inaugural Fellow which recognized his founding of the Center for 21st Century Universities as a “unique institution.”
 He is the author of the 2011 book “Abelard to Apple: The Fate of American Colleges and Universities.”
 A sequel entitled “Heroes and Martyrs: The Roadmaps that a Small Band of Innovators are Using to Remake Higher Education” will be published in 2014 by MIT Press.

 - MAKE a Maker Space: The Innovation Hyperlab: 52 technologies Real and Virtual

 - Free Tools to Rock Your Online Classroom

 - Rubrics Rock!

 - Turn Yourself In: Turnitin Plagiarism Software